btmorr/magic-wheelchair/README.md

 of current draw used by the panels and makes us less likely to suffer from a power shortage.

+The data signal is wired into both of the eyes (simple 3 way join) so that the animation is shown on both eyes in coordination.
+This means we can't do one-eye animations, such as winking, but makes the whole thing much simpler to program and debug.

 A circular potentiometer is attached to the steering wheel to measure its position.

 Aside from the pins specified in the Adafruit instructions, these pins are used for the buttons:

-circle eyes button          2
+- circle eyes button          2
-star eyes button            3
+- star eyes button            3
-heart eyes button          18
+- heart eyes button          18
-roll eyes button           19
+- roll eyes button           19
-blink eyes button          20
+- blink eyes button          20
-steering wheel             A8
+- steering wheel             A8

 ## Actions